rya-sge/access-denied/_posts/2023-12-21-lightning-network.md

 #### Channel Funding

-- *Description:* The process of committing funds to a payment channel to initiate off-chain transactions.
+The process of committing funds to a payment channel to initiate off-chain transactions.
 Both parties contribute to the channel's initial funding.

 Reference: [Lifecycle of a Payment Channel - Opening a channel](https://docs.lightning.engineering/the-lightning-network/payment-channels/lifecycle-of-a-payment-channel#docs-internal-guid-9d39ae87-7fff-839a-c0ec-60c6ea73aa0b)

 #### Channel Closing

-- *Description:* The process of settling the final state of a payment channel on the Bitcoin blockchain.
+The process of settling the final state of a payment channel on the Bitcoin blockchain.
 Channels can be closed cooperatively or unilaterally.

 Reference: [Lifecycle of a Payment Channel - Closing a channel](https://docs.lightning.engineering/the-lightning-network/payment-channels/lifecycle-of-a-payment-channel#docs-internal-guid-05067e10-7fff-49ae-141e-183d040b5b8c)

 #### Splicing

-- *Description:* The ability to adjust the amount of funds in a Lightning Network channel without closing and reopening it.
+The ability to adjust the amount of funds in a Lightning Network channel without closing and reopening it.
 Splicing allows users to add or remove funds dynamically.

 [WHAT IS SPLICING AND HOW DOES IT WORK?](https://voltage.cloud/blog/lightning-network-faq/what-is-splicing-lightning-network-how-it-works/), [Lightning Splicing](https://lightningsplice.com/splicing_explained.html)

 #### Channel Rebalancing

-- *Description:* The process of adjusting the distribution of funds within a payment channel to ensure optimal liquidity.
+The process of adjusting the distribution of funds within a payment channel to ensure optimal liquidity.
 Rebalancing helps in maintaining efficient payment routing.

 if a LN node has not enough [outbound liquidity](https://voltage.cloud/blog/lightning-network-faq/why-do-lightning-nodes-need-inbound-and-outbound-liquidity/) to route a payment, it can use different methods to rebalance its liquidity in order to be able to route payment again.

 Reference: [How Lightning Channel Rebalances Work](https://voltage.cloud/blog/lightning-network-faq/how-lightning-node-channel-rebalancing-works-simplified/), [How To Rebalance A Lightning Channel](https://thebitcoinmanual.com/articles/rebalance-ln-channel/)

 ### **Network Analysis and Tools:**

 #### Lightning Network Explorer

-- *Description:*

 Since the lightning transactions are private, there are no public explorer as for Bitcoin mainet (e.g [blockchain.com](https://www.blockchain.com/explorer)).
 Nevertheless, you have online tools whih track the number of nodes, channels and the total capacity, e.g [mempool.space/lightning](https://mempool.space/lightning)